fluent/fluent-bit-docs/pipeline/inputs/windows-exporter-metrics.md

 ### Service where clause

-Windows service collector will retrieve entire service information in the local box.
+Windows service collector will retrieve all of the service information for the local node or container.
 `we.service.where`, `we.service.include`, and `we.service.exclude` can be used to filter the service metrics.

 To filter these metrics, users should specify a WHERE clause.